What is cellular nutrition?

-This make nutrition and other lifestyle changes particularly suitable for encouraging healthy ageing, because ageing never involves juts one thing going wrong at a time
+This makes nutrition and other lifestyle changes particularly suitable for encouraging healthy ageing, because ageing never involves just one thing going wrong at a time

-Energy is generated in the body in the mitochondria, also releases damaging oxidants.
-The oxidants that are by products can damage tissue in the cells, so cells need a good supply of antioxidants to “snuff” them out.
+Energy is generated in the body in the mitochondria, which also releases damaging oxidants.
+The oxidants that are by-products can damage tissue in the cells, so cells need a good supply of antioxidants to “snuff” them out.

-To keep the mitochondria, working properly, we all produce as essential compound in the liver, called CoQ10, which can also disarm dangerous oxidants, because it is an antioxidant as well,
+To keep the mitochondria, working properly, we all produce as an essential compound in the liver, called CoQ10, which can also disarm dangerous oxidants because it is an antioxidant as well,

-As your ageing body start, the wall of the mitochondria, becomes leakier, hence allowing oxidants to escape into the cells where they can cause damage especially to the DNA.
+As your aging body start, the wall of the mitochondria, becomes leakier, hence allowing oxidants to escape into the cells where they can cause damage, especially to the DNA.

 Mitochondria needs B vitamins and Co Q10 to function and antioxidants to control oxidants.